 The park’s most iconic statue depicts Orcus, with its mouth agape.
 Above it, the inscription Ogni pensiero vola, translating to ‘all thoughts fly,’ or, ‘all thoughts abandon, ye who enter here.’
 If you enter the ‘hell mouth’ and whisper, anyone standing outside will be able to hear your secrets due to the acoustics of the inner mouth.

 Bomarzo is a bit hard to reach by public transport from Rome.
 You’d have to take a train to Viterbo and then a further bus.
 Renting a car is a good idea, so you can visit other hidden gems in Tuscia.
-Check out the prices of car rental here.
-Or else, join a guided tour such as this one.
+Check out the prices of car rental on Discover Cars – it’s my favorite rental car comparison site.

 Civita di Bagnoreggio